knowles-nelson in the news

-The City of Hurley is in the process of securing a grant from Knowles-Nelson to purchase needed land
+The City of Hurley seeks a grant from Knowles-Nelson to purchase needed land.

-The association represents 30 counties who manage more than 2 million acres of forestland
+The association represents 30 counties that manage more than 2 million acres of forestland.

 The Wisconsin State Director of the Nature Conservancy advocates for Knowles-Nelson in the Wisconsin State Journal.

-The Door County Land Trust completed the acquisition and protection of 20 acres of remnant boreal forest on Washington Island adjoining the Big and Little Marsh State Natural Area
+Door County Land Trust completed the acquisition and protection of 20 acres of remnant boreal forest on Washington Island.